-The Company incurred debt issuance costs of \$0.5 million in connection with the Hercules Term Loan.
+The Company incurred debt issuance costs of \$0.5 million in connection with theHercules Term Loan.
 The Company was required to pay a final payment fee equal to \$1.2 million on the maturity date, or such earlier date as the term loan was paid in full.
 The debt issuance costs and final payment fee were being amortized and accreted, respectively, to interest expense over the term of the loan using the effective interest method.
-The Company recorded non-cash interest expense resulting from the amortization of the debt issuance costs and accretion of the final payment of \$0.2 million and \$0.2 million for the three months ended March 31, 2017 and 2016, respectively.
+The Company recorded non-cash interest expense resulting from the amortization of the debt issuance costs and accretion of the final payment of zero and \$0.2 million for the three and six months ended June 30, 2017, respectively.
+The Company recorded non-cash interest expense resulting from the amortization of the debt issuance costs and accretion of the final payment of zero and \$0.2 million for the three and six months ended June 30, 2016, respectively.